tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * The date is fetched and analyzed to become familiar with it.

-* The data is split into _Test_ and _Train_ datasets and converted into to the [ProtoBuf format](https://developers.google.com/protocol-buffers/) used by Amazon SageMaker's algorithms.
+* The data is split into _Test_ and _Train_ datasets and converted into to the [RecordIO-wrapped ProtoBuf format](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html) used by Amazon SageMaker's algorithms.

 * The prepared and formatted data is uploaded to an Amazon S3 bucket.